Production Sound Equipment for Film

 Wireless Lavaliers / Talent Mic Kits

-Many shoots require the sound cart to be hidden away a distance from set or need talent to be further they whip antennas will provide.
+Many shoots require the sound cart to be hidden away a distance from set or need talent to be further away than the range whip antennas can provide.
 This is where high gain active LPDA antennas come in.
-They can provide exceptional RF reliability under challenging circumstances.
+They can provide exceptional RF reliability under challenging circumstances while allowing you to remote them with antenna cable runs allowing the antennas to be somewhere else from the wireless.
 RF Distribution allows all the receivers to share a single pair of diversity antennas.
 Anytime wireless channel counts increase (Above 4 channels), to prevent the receivers from interfering with one another in close proximity the use of RF distros is highly recommended to provide additional isolation between one another.